2 Indians, 1 Pakistani killed in suspected Houthi drone attack in Abu Dhabi | Law-Order

 ''The safety and comfort of our guests and crew is our number one priority,” the spokesperson added.

+The UAE ''reserves its right to retaliate to these terrorist attacks and this sinful criminal escalation'', Gulf News reported, citing a statement issued by the Ministry of Foreign Affairs and International Cooperation.

+The ministry called on the international community to condemn and totally reject these ''terrorist acts targeting civilians and civil installations.''
+Senior Emirati diplomat Anwar Gargash, Diplomatic Advisor to the UAE President, said the Gulf country is dealing with the Houthi attack on some civilian facilities in Abu Dhabi ''transparently and responsibly.''
+The terror groups cannot tamper with the safety and security of the region, he said in a Twitter post.

-The UAE didn’t immediately blame anyone for the attack.
-However, Yemen's Houthi rebels have claimed that they targeted the United Arab Emirates, without giving details.
+Meanwhile, Yemen's Iranian-backed Houthi rebels have claimed that they targeted the United Arab Emirates, without giving details.

 Saudi Arabia has condemned the attack in a statement.